 Japanese knotweed

-Japanese knotweed is a plant species and is considered one of the most 'invasive exotics'.
-In other words: species that come from other countries and spread quickly and aggressively.
-Once the plant is established, it is very difficult to get rid of.
-Due to its strong growth, native plant species are displaced.
+Japanese knotweed is a plant species and is counted among the most "invasive exotics."
+In other words, species that enter from other countries and expand rapidly and aggressively.
+Once established, the plant is very difficult to get rid of.
+Due to its strong growing power, native plant species are displaced.

 This plant is virtually impossible to remove permanently.
-Therefore, the emphasis is on managing the existing plants and preventing their spread.
+Therefore, the emphasis is on controlling the existing plants and preventing their spread.

-How can you help prevent the further spread of Japanese knotweed?
+How can you help in preventing the further spread of Japanese knotweed?

-1. Do not buy this plant and do not plant it in your garden.
+1. Do not buy this plant or plant it in your garden.

-2. Dispose of the (remains of) Japanese Knotweed at our municipal composting site (small and large quantities).
+2. Dispose of the (remains of) Japanese Knotweed to our municipal composting site (small and large quantities).

-3. Indicate to the manager of the composting site that it concerns Japanese Knotweed.
-The plant remains are scorched at a temperature of 55-58 degrees.
+3. Indicate to the composting site manager that it is Japanese Knotweed.
+The plant remains are scalded to pieces at a temperature of 55-58 degrees.

-4. A small amount can also be offered in a sealed bag at the recycling center.
-Please also indicate to the manager of the recycling center that it concerns Japanese Knotweed.
+4. A small amount may also be presented in a sealed bag at the environmental street.
+Even there, indicate to the manager of the waste disposal site that it is Japanese Knotweed.

-5. Do not compost Japanese knotweed remains yourself.
-The temperature in your compost heap remains too low, which means that the distribution of the compost will spread germinative Japanese knotweed remains.
+5. Do not compost residues of Japanese knotweed yourself.
+The temperature in your compost pile will remain too low, which will actually spread germinative remains of Japanese knotweed when the compost is spread.

-6. Finally, although this is obvious, we ask you not to dump any Japanese knotweed remains in public green spaces and verges.
+6. Finally, although this goes without saying, we ask you not to dump remnants of Japanese knotweed in public green spaces and roadsides.

-7. Do not spread soil containing roots of Japanese knotweed.
-Soil containing roots of Japanese knotweed can be taken to the municipal composting site in Sumar.
-At the composting site, this soil is kept separate, and the plant's germinative parts are sieved out.
+7. Do not spread soil with roots of Japanese knotweed.
+Soil with roots of Japanese knotweed can be taken to the municipal composting site in Sumar.
+At the composting site, this soil is kept separate and the germ parts of the plant are sifted out.

-In this way, we can work together to keep Japanese knotweed under control.
+In this way, we can work with you to keep Japanese knotweed in check.

 How does it work?